Legal form matters – insolvency and personal liability

 - Unincorporated charities, namely trusts and unincorporated associations.

 The difference is vital in the case of insolvency; a corporate charity is a legal ‘person’ and has its own debts and liabilities.
-Its trustees will not be personally liable for the charity’s debts unless they behave in any of the ways described in paragraph 6 below.
+Its trustees will not be personally liable for the charity’s debts unless they behave in any of the ways described below.
 Unincorporated charities are not legal persons and so the debts of the charity are the debts of the people who incurred them – the trustees.
 If there is not enough money in the charity to pay the debts, the trustees may be personally liable.

 Most of what is said in this brief guide about managing solvency applies to all types of charity but the personal liability stakes are much higher for trustees of unincorporated charities.